-"What you say, my dear Louisa, is perfectly reasonable.
-I have undertaken, then, to let you know that--in short, that Mr. Bounderby has informed me that he has long watched your progress with particular interest and pleasure, and has long hoped that the time might ultimately arrive when he should offer you his hand in marriage.
+What you say, my dear Louisa, is perfectly reasonable.
+I have undertaken then to let you know that - in short, that Mr. Bounderby has informed me that he has long watched your progress with particular interest and pleasure, and has long hoped that the time might ultimately arrive when he should often you his hand in marriage.
 That time, to which he has so long, and certainly with great constancy, looked forward, is now come.
-Mr. Bounderby has made his proposal of marriage to me, and has entreated me to make it known to you, and to express his hope that you will take it into your favourable consideration."
-Silence between them.
+Mr. Bounderby has made his proposal of marriage to me, and has entreated me to make it known to you, and to express his hope that you will take it into your favorable consideration."
 The deadly statistical clock very hollow.
-The distant smoke very black and heavy.
+The distant Silence between them. smoke very black and heavy.